 From Koh Lanta to Bangkok there are two ways to return.
 You can either fly from Krabi or from Trang (both have airports with flights to the capital).
 If you don't drive your own car and feel like exploring another town before departure, book a flight and a taxi transfer to Trang (around 2.5 hours).
 If you are driving and need to return the car to Krabi then set off way before your flight as there's a 3-hour drive from Koh Lanta to Krabi International airport and there is a slight possibility of delay in the pier to ferry cross from the Ko Lanta Noi islet to the mainland.
 I suggest checking early in the morning with reception if they know of any issues at the bridge or the ferry crossing to Hua Hin.

-For an itinerary like this, it is best that you have mobile data on your phone for emergencies.
-To avoid paying hefty bills for roaming, I recommend trying this new, revolutionary technology of eSIM.
+For an itinerary like this, it is best that you have mobile data on your phone for all sorts of emergencies.
+To avoid paying hefty bills for roaming, I recommend getting a travel eSIM from a reputable provider.
 So if your phone supports eSIM (google it to check first) why not try an eSIM data package before you arrive from pioneer telecom provider Airalo? 👈Click the link and search "Thailand" to find DTAC's eSIM package which is WOW, and is all you need for your stay in Thailand and will save you heaps from your roaming bill!

 What and How to Pack for Thailand